Shubhamsaboo/awesome-llm-apps/ai_agent_tutorials/ai_startup_org_agents/README.md

 ### Custom Tools

 The agency uses specialized tools built with OpenAI Schema for structured analysis:
-- **Analysis Tools**: AnalyzeStartupTool for market evaluation, MakeStrategicDecision for decision tracking
+- **Analysis Tools**: AnalyzeProjectRequirements for market evaluation and analysis of startup idea
-- **Technical Tools**: QueryTechnicalRequirements and EvaluateTechnicalFeasibility for technical assessment
+- **Technical Tools**: CreateTechnicalSpecification for technical assessment

 ### 🔄 Asynchronous Communication